VS Code Extension

 Language server resolution

-If VS Code reports that the language server cannot be found, install
+If VS Code reports that the language server cannot be found, install@santi020k/astro-doctor in the workspace or set astroDoctor.serverPathto a known executable.

 Configuration